-Prototyping board sized to fit perfectly in a standard mint tin (like Altoids)Designed by Azzy's Electronics, Ships from United States of America
+Prototyping board sized to fit perfectly in a standard mint tin (like Altoids)Designed by Azzy's Electronics in United States of America

 Providing a container for our projects is a continual headache for many makers - purpose-built project boxes are often expensive, while making one's own boxes from scratch is time-consuming and req...Read More…